Androgen insensitivity syndrome (AIS) is a rare condition that affects the development of a child's genitals and reproductive organs.

 Read more about how AIS is treated ↗.

 Support and advice

 You and your child will be offered psychological support to help you understand and cope with the diagnosis of AIS.
-Children may not need this while they're very young, but they usually do as they get older.
+Children may not need psychological support while they're very young, but they usually do as they get older.

 You'll be given advice about how and when to discuss the condition with your child.

-You may also find it helpful to get in touch with a support group, such as the Androgen Insensitivity Syndrome Support Group (AISSG) ↗ and DSD Families ↗.
+You may also find it helpful to get in touch with a support group, such as DSD Families ↗.

 Gender identity and gender dysphoria

 Most children with AIS grow up to feel they are the gender their parents chose to raise them as.
 This feeling is known as their gender identity.

 In a few cases, older children and adults with AIS feel their gender identity doesn't match the gender they've been raised as.
 This is known as gender dysphoria ↗.

 People with gender dysphoria often have a desire to live as a member of the opposite sex, and may want treatment to make their physical appearance more consistent with their gender identity.